VertaAI/modeldb/client/verta/docs/tutorials/ingredients.rst

 Commit operations
 ^^^^^^^^^^^^^^^^^

-As a first example of versioning the ingredients, let's add some local files as a dataset:
+As a first example of versioning the ingredients, let's add some local files as a dataset with :meth:`Commit.update() <verta._repository.commit.Commit.update>`:

 .. code-block:: python